freewind-demos/javascript-docusign-email-signing-demo/glitch_setup.md

 # Setup for Glitch

-To run the example on Glitch, configure the `.env` file with an access token, account id, and the signer's name and email.
+To run the example on Glitch, configure the project's `.env` file with an access token, account id, and the signer's name and email.
+If the .env file doesn't exist, create it via the Glitch editor.

 When you're finished, your `.env` file will look like: